The Battle of Fundamentals and Techniques: Meta Platforms Inc. (META)

 Sponsored

-It is also essential to consider META stock ratios like the price-to-sales ratio, which is 3.02 for the last year.Likewise, its price to free cash flow for the last twelve months stands at 13.54.
-META’s price to book ratio for the most recent quarter was 2.94, resulting in an 8.53 price to cash per share for the period.
+Additionally, it is important to take into account META stock ratios, including its price-to-sales ratio, which is 3.07 for the last tewlve months.Likewise, its price to free cash flow for the last twelve months stands at 13.78.
+META’s price to book ratio for the most recent quarter was 3.06, resulting in an 8.68 price to cash per share for the period.

 How does Meta Platforms Inc. (META) stock rate among analysts?
 Buy, sell, or hold?